 These lowlifes have no idea who they were dealing with.

-The next chamber she entered was a makeshift drug lab.
+The next room she entered was a makeshift drug lab.
 Tables were strewn with chemicals and equipment, the air thick with the acrid smell of cooking drugs.
 Several dealers, caught off guard by her sudden arrival, scrambled to arm themselves.

 Zoey didn't give them the chance.
 She lunged forward, her fists punching through flesh and bone.
 One dealer's head was severed clean from his shoulders, blood spraying in an arc as his body crumpled to the floor.
 Another tried to flee, but a well-aimed burst from her MG reduced him to a messy pile of flesh.

 As she moved through the tunnels, dispatching any resistance with ruthless precision, she couldn't shake a nagging feeling of emptiness and soullessness.
 Each kill brought a momentary rush of satisfaction, but it was fleeting, leaving her feeling hollow and numb.
-Her anger, her drive for vengeance—it all felt like a never-ending cycle of self-destruction.
+Her anger, her drive for vengeance, it all felt like a never-ending cycle of self-destruction.

 Zoey's eyes narrowed, her grip tightening on her machine gun.
 "Then you know how this ends."